💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 In short, the benefits of sales metrics reporting are numerous.

 The only catch?
 You need to make sure you’re tracking the most impactful (and valuable) sales key performance indicators (KPIs).
 This ensures you’re looking at metrics that aid decision-making and improve team productivity without confusing you in the process.
+For most companies, choosing the right KPIs is not an easy task – Databox study about business reporting shows that most companies are not 100% sure they are tracking the right KPIs.

 So which sales metrics should be looking at?
 Find out as walk you through the sales metrics that respondents across various industries track: